amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 ### Auto Resolvers

-Annotation such as mappings (`@IntentMapping`), predicates (`@WhenSessionAttribute`) and arguments (`@SessionValues`) can be automatically resolved using a meta-annotation.
+Annotations such as mappings (`@IntentMapping`), predicates (`@WhenSessionAttribute`) and arguments (`@SessionValues`) can be automatically resolved using a meta-annotation.
 The annotation type you want to resolve must be annotated with its corresponding `@Auto*` meta-annotation, identifying the class which implements it:

 * `com.amazon.ask.mvc.annotation.plugin.AutoArgumentResolver`
 * `com.amazon.ask.mvc.annotation.plugin.AutoPredicateResolver`